Edictum

 evaluator.py Condition evaluation (match, principal checks, etc.)

-compiler.py YAML contracts -> @precondition/@postcondition/@sandbox objects
+compiler.py YAML rulesets -> @precondition/@postcondition/@sandbox objects

-composer.py Bundle composition (compose_bundles, observe_alongside)
+composer.py Ruleset composition (compose_bundles, observe_alongside)

 otel.py configure_otel(), has_otel(), get_tracer() (OTel spans)